rlpy/rlpy/doc/make_rep.rst

   attempting to represent a value function over a continuous space.
   It is ignored for discrete dimensions.

+* Any randomization that occurs at object construction *MUST* occur in the ``init_randomization()`` function, which can be called by ``__init__()``.

+* Any random calls should use self.random_state, not random() or np.random(), as this will ensure consistent seeded results during experiments.

-* Once completed, the className of the new agent **must be added** to the ``__init__.py`` file in the ``Representations/`` directory.
+* Once completed, the className of the new Representation **must be added** to the ``__init__.py`` file in the ``Representations/`` directory.
   (This allows other files to import the new Representation).

-* After your Representation is complete, you should define a unit test XX Add info here XX
+* After your Representation is complete, you should define a unit test to ensure future revisions do not alter behavior.
+See rlpy/tests/test_representations for some examples.

 REQUIRED Instance Variables